MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 ## Automatically manage devices

-When releasing an iOS app signed with an ad-hoc or development provisioning profile, you must obtain tester's device IDs (UDIDs), and add them to the provisioning profile before compiling a release.
-When you enable the distribution group's **Automatically manage devices** setting, App Center automates the before mentioned operations and removes the constraint for you to perform any manual tasks.
-As part of automating the workflow, you must provide the user name and password for your Apple ID and your production certificate in a .p12 format.
+Ordinarily, when you release an iOS app signed with an ad-hoc or development provisioning profile, you must obtain each tester's device IDs (UDIDs) and add them to the provisioning profile before compiling the release.

+By enabling the distribution group's **Automatically manage devices** setting, App Center automates this process, updating the provisioning profile every time a tester registers a new device.

+> [!NOTE]
+> As part of automating the workflow, you must provide the user name and password for your Apple ID and your production certificate in a .p12 format.

-App Center starts the automated tasks when you distribute a new release or one of your testers registers a new device.
-First, all devices from the target distribution group will be registered, using your Apple ID, in your developer portal and all provisioning profiles used in the app will be generated with both new and existing device ID.
-Afterward, the newly generated provisioning profiles are downloaded to App Center servers.
-Second, App Center uses your saved certificate and the downloaded provisioning profiles to re-sign your app so it can be installed on any device in the releases distribution group.
-Your testers will not have to wait for you to create a new release as the existing release is being updated and a download link will be available through the [App Center Install portal](https://install.appcenter.ms).
+Whenever a new device is added, App Center will ensure that all devices from the target distribution group are registered in your developer portal, using your Apple ID, and then all provisioning profiles used in the app will be re-generated with both existing and new device IDs.
+The re-generated provisioning profiles are then downloaded to App Center servers.

+App Center uses your saved certificate, and the re-generated provisioning profiles, to re-sign the current version of your app so it can be installed on any device in the release's distribution group, without waiting for a new version of your app to be built.
+A download link to the newly signed release will be available through the [App Center Install portal](https://install.appcenter.ms).

 Read more about [what re-signing is](auto-provisioning.md#app-signing-re-signing-and-device-provisioning) and [privacy concerns when App Center stores your Apple ID and certificate](auto-provisioning.md#privacy-concerns-on-username-and-password).

 ## Adding Azure Active Directory (AAD) security groups to a Distribution Group

-In addition to adding testers via email, we now support the addition of AAD security groups to a distribution group.
+App Center supports adding AAD security groups to a distribution group.
 Any member of an AAD security group can link their organization's subscription to their AAD tenant in App Center.
 Doing so will enable members of an organization to start adding managed groups to their app's distribution groups.

-To get started, link your AAD tenant to your organization using the following steps:
+To get started, link your AAD tenant to your organization:

-1. Log in to the App Center portal, then select the organization to which you like to link to your AAD tenant.
+1. Sign in to the App Center portal, then select the organization to link to your AAD tenant.
 2. On the navigator pane that opens, click **Manage**.
 3. On the Azure Active Directory panel on the Manage page, click **Connect**.
-4. You will be redirected to a Microsoft page where you can log in with your Microsoft/AAD credentials.
+4. You will be redirected to a Microsoft page where you can sign in with your Azure AD account.
 5. After logging in, you will be redirected to the App Center portal.
 Click on the desired tenant you would like to attach.
 6. At the bottom right of the presented window, click **Connect**.